ayogun/Final_Project-DevOps_Bootcamp/README.md

 <img src="https://media-exp1.licdn.com/dms/image/C4E22AQGWLhpC7RNkCA/feedshare-shrink_800/0/1653037386116?e=1660780800&v=beta&t=gYgnLTLggFXgikzBdLVdOLV2Q5necveSLdXPXQzaBOE">

-You will be able to find all necessary documents, you may possibly need to evaluate the project.
+You will be able to find all necessary documents, which you may possibly need to evaluate the project.

 </br>